 It is the student's responsibility to choose the topic of the major project.
-The student is required to submit a proposal using the Proposal Template5, which will:
+If needed, students can contact the Major Project Coordinator or their Specialization Option Heads for ideas.
+The student is required to submit a proposal using the Proposal Template, which will:

-- include a cover page stating the student's name, student number, the major project course number and title of the project; - include a summary of the student's education, work experience and area of specialization; - give a description of the major project; - provide extensive background to the problem;6 - highlight the complexity of the problem to be solved; - define the scope and the depth of the major project; - include a detailed test plan;7 - describe the methodology, approach, and technologies to be used; - include a system/software architecture diagram, if applicable; - highlight the innovative components, as the major project should contain some elements, which are deemed to be innovative, experimental or exploratory in nature;8
+- include a cover page stating the student's name, student number, the major project course number and title of the project; - include a summary of the student's education, work experience and area of specialization; - give a description of the major project; - provide extensive background to the problem; - highlight the complexity of the problem to be solved; - define the scope and the depth of the major project; - include a detailed test plan; - describe the methodology, approach, and technologies to be used; - include a system/software architecture diagram, if applicable; - highlight the innovative components, as the major project should contain some elements, which are deemed to be innovative, experimental or exploratory in nature; - highlight expected technical challenges, which could include information regarding what will be learned above and beyond what is taught in the classroom while researching for the project; - provide details about estimated milestones in terms of time and effort; - detail all deliverables - explain how the major project will further enhance students' expertise in their chosen specialization; - references.